Battle of Inkovo

 The Battle of Inkovo took place on 8 August 1812, between the Cossack corps of General Platov and the 2nd Light Cavalry Division of General Sebastiani and ended as a minor Russian victory.

 Prelude

 As Barclay de Tolly's and Pyotr Bagration's army were separated, Napoleon tried in vain to defeat them before they could unite.
 But Barclay de Tolly under political pressure had to attack Napoleon and the Russian offensive began west on the north bank of the Dnieper on 7 August, but relying on a false report Barclay de Tolly abandoned the move west.

 Battle

 The altered orders had not reached General Platov on his advance and he clashed with General Sebastiani's 2nd Light Cavalry Division near Inkovo.
 The French were first forced to retreat.
 Being reinforced the French force then repulsed the pursuing Russians.
-The fighting ended three miles east of Rudnya in the west of Inkovo.
+The fighting ended three miles (4.8 km) east of Rudnya in the west of Inkovo.